 Scylla Manager is a product for database operations automation.
 It can manage multiple Scylla clusters and run cluster-wide tasks in a controlled and predictable way.
 Scylla Manager discovers cluster topology and is aware of nodes belonging to different datacenters.

 The concept of having a companion application installed together with another application is known as a sidecar.
 Scylla Manager is designed so that there is no need for sidecar processes running on Scylla nodes.
-Scylla Manager supports SSH tunnelling for its interactions with Scylla clusters.
+Scylla Manager supports SSH tunneling for its interactions with Scylla clusters.
 While SSH communication with the cluster is not mandatory, it is recommended as it does not require any database configuration changes and only requires a dedicated user with minimal permissions.
-Included in the Scylla Manager package is a script which sets up SSH connectivity to all nodes using one simple command.
+Included in the Scylla Manager package is a script that sets up SSH connectivity to all nodes using one simple command.

 Scylla Manager consists of two components: